Home DFS SB OD SDN DFSM THP $5

 In 1997, "The 6th Man" was released by Touchstone Pictures / Mandeville Films; Randall Miller (director); Christopher Reed, Cynthia Carle (screenplay); Marlon Wayans, Kadeem Hardison, David Paymer, Michael Michele, Kevin Dunn, Gary Jones, Lorenzo Orr, Vladimir Cuk, Travis Ford, Jack Karuletwa, Chris Spencer, Kirk Baily, Saundra McClain; Sports, Comedy; Live Action

 In 1997, "B*A*P*S" was released by New Line Cinema; Robert Townsend (director); Troy Beyer (screenplay); Halle Berry, Martin Landau, Ian Richardson, Natalie Desselle, Troy Beyer, Pierre Edwards, A.J.
-Johnson, Bernie Mac, Faizon Love, Rudy Ray Moore; Comedy; Live Action
+Johnson, Bernie Mac, Faizon Love, Rudy Ray Moore; Female Buddy Comedy; Live Action

 In 1999, "Balloon Farm" was released by ABC / Buena Vista Television / Walt Disney Television; William Dear (director); Steven M. Karczynski, Jerdine Nolen (screenplay); Rip Torn, Mara Wilson, Laurie Metcalf, Fredric Lehne, Roberts Blossom, Richard Riehle, Ernie Lively, Arnetia Walker, Lee Garlington, Guy Boyd, Neal McDonough, Adam Wylie, Ken Jenkins, Rudee Lipscomb, Claudia Stedelin; Comedy, Family, Fantasy; Live Action

-In 2008, "Run Fatboy Run" was released by New Line Cinema / Picturehouse / Material Entertainment; David Schwimmer (director); Michael Ian Black, Simon Pegg (screenplay); Simon Pegg, Thandie Newton, Hank Azaria, Dylan Moran, Harish Patel, India de Beaufort, Matthew Fenton, Simon Day, Ruth Sheen, Tyrone Huggins, Nevan Finegan, Iddo Goldberg, Floella Benjamin, Chris Hollins, Denise Lewis, Peter Serafinowicz, Stephen Merchant, David Walliams, Michael Johnson, Bill Bailey, Margaret John; Comedy; W
+In 2008, "Run Fatboy Run" was released by New Line Cinema / Picturehouse / Material Entertainment; David Schwimmer (director); Michael Ian Black, Simon Pegg (screenplay); Simon Pegg, Thandie Newton, Hank Azaria, Dylan Moran, Harish Patel, India de Beaufort, Matthew Fenton, Simon Day, Ruth Sheen, Tyrone Huggins, Nevan Finegan, Iddo Goldberg, Floella Benjamin, Chris Hollins, Denise Lewis, Peter Serafinowicz, Stephen Merchant, David Walliams, Michael Johnson, Bill Bailey, Margaret John; Comedy

-In 2008, "Superhero Movie" was released by Metro-Goldwyn-Mayer / Dimension Films; Craig Mazin (director/screenplay); Drake Bell, Sara Paxton, Christopher McDonald, Leslie Nielsen, Kevin Hart, Brent Spiner, Jeffrey Tambor, Robert Joy, Regina Hall, Pamela Anderson, Simon Rex, Marion Ross, Ryan Hansen, Tracy Morgan, Craig Bierko, Robert Hays, Nicole Sullivan, Dan Castellaneta, Keith David, Miles Fisher, Charlene Tilton, Lil' Kim, Marque Richardson, Kurt Fuller, Aki Aleong, Marisa Lauren, Sean Simms, Freddie Pierce, Howard Mungo, Cameron Ali Sims; Superhero, Comedy; W
+In 2008, "Superhero Movie" was released by Metro-Goldwyn-Mayer / Dimension Films; Craig Mazin (director/screenplay); Drake Bell, Sara Paxton, Christopher McDonald, Leslie Nielsen, Kevin Hart, Brent Spiner, Jeffrey Tambor, Robert Joy, Regina Hall, Pamela Anderson, Simon Rex, Marion Ross, Ryan Hansen, Tracy Morgan, Craig Bierko, Robert Hays, Nicole Sullivan, Dan Castellaneta, Keith David, Miles Fisher, Charlene Tilton, Lil' Kim, Marque Richardson, Kurt Fuller, Aki Aleong, Marisa Lauren, Sean Simms, Freddie Pierce, Howard Mungo, Cameron Ali Sims; Superhero, Comedy, Parody

 Unusual Songs Charting in the U.S.